 A postgraduate student paper is defined as one that presents an evaluation design, describes the decision-making processes leading to the design and presents the logic model and prospective timeline for the evaluation and disseminates evaluation design.

 A book review is defined as a critical analysis or evaluation of the content, structure and purpose of a publication from the reviewer’s viewpoint.
 Book reviews should be between 1000-1500 words in length.

-The Editors reserve the right to return articles to authors where they exceed word limits.
+The Editors reserve the right to return papers to authors where they exceed word limits.
 Submission of a manuscript to another journal while under review by the Evaluation Journal of Australasia is unethical.
-Breach of this principle will result in the article being removed from consideration for publication in Evaluation Journal of Australasia.
+Breach of this principle will result in the paper being removed from consideration for publication in Evaluation Journal of Australasia.
 Each manuscript must be accompanied by a signed statement that it has not been published previously and that it has not and will not be sent for consideration by another journal while submitted to the Evaluation Journal of Australasia.

 The SAGE Author Gateway has some general advice and on how to get published, plus links to further resources.

 When writing up your paper, think about how you can make it discoverable.
 The title, keywords and abstract are key to ensuring readers find your article through search engines such as Google.
 For information and guidance on how best to title your article, write your abstract and select your keywords, have a look at this page on the Gateway: How to Help Readers Find Your Article Online.

 Evaluation Journal of Australasia operates a double-blinded peer review process in which manuscripts are reviewed anonymously by two appropriate referees.
 Decisions on manuscripts will be taken as rapidly as possible: the review process usually takes four to six weeks.